About Herzog Enclave

 The newest frontier is running AI privately, and it’s crowded with people promising transformation who have never deployed anything.

 I’m not one of them.
-I run production-grade infrastructure of my own, including large language models on local hardware, with sensitive data that never leaves the premises.
+I run a private-AI reference stack of my own, including large language models on local hardware, with sensitive data that never leaves the premises.
 So when I tell you that private, on-your-own-terms AI is achievable — that your people can have powerful tools without handing your data to a third party — it isn’t a theory I read about.
 It’s something I built, and something I use in my own work every day.

 Along the way I’ve done most of what surrounds all of this: server and network administration across UNIX and Windows, physical security and surveillance systems, application development, inside- and outside-plant infrastructure.